 - Add the path of the OCI library to the environment variable.
+The available version of the OCI library is 11.2 or later.
 Add the installation path of the OCI library to the PATH environment variable. - 2.
+Open a command prompt with administrator privileges and run the following command:

-Restart FUJITSU Enterprise Postgres. - 3.
-Run CREATE EXTENSION for the database that will use this feature.
+- 3. Restart FUJITSU Enterprise Postgres. - 4.
+Execute CREATE EXTENSION for the database that will use this feature.
 Use the psql command to connect to the "postgres" database.

+'''

-postgres=# CREATE EXTENSION oracle_fdw; CREATE EXTENSION
+postgres=# CREATE EXTENSION oracle_fdw;

+CREATE EXTENSION

+'''